MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-declare_const_acxobjectbag_soundwire_property_name.md

 ## -description

-The DECLARE_CONST_ACXOBJECTBAG_SOUNDWIRE_PROPERTY_NAME function declares a constant that can be used to work with a AcxObjectBag.
+The DECLARE_CONST_ACXOBJECTBAG_SOUNDWIRE_PROPERTY_NAME function declares a SoundWire property constant that can be used to work with a AcxObjectBag.

 ## -parameters